PMEAL/BEaTmap/README.md

 On Windows, you should have a shortcut to the "anaconda prompt" in the Anaconda program group in the start menu.
-This will open a Windows command console with access to the Python features added by *Conda*, such as installing things via `pip`.
+This will open a Windows command console with access to the Python features added by `conda`, such as installing things via `pip`.

 On Mac or Linux, you need to open a normal terminal window, then type